 Private lands: The Division cannot guarantee access to any private land.
 You may only access cultivated or properly posted private land if you obtain WRITTEN permission from the landowner or the landowner's authorized representative.
-For more information, see Trespassing on page 13.
+For more information, see Trespassing on page 14.

-Division funding: The Division is mostly funded by the sale of hunting and fishing licenses and through federal aid made possible by an excise tax on the sale of firearms and other hunting- and fishing-related equipment.
+Division funding: The Division is mostly funded by the sale of fishing and hunting licenses and through federal aid made possible by an excise tax on the sale of fishing rods and other fishing-related equipment.